 Since we were on a time crunch to be elsewhere, we didn’t have enough time to see the permanent exhibits.
 But since the Presidential Library is so close we can do that another day.

-If you’re ever near Simi Valley, make sure to visit the Ronald Reagan Presidential Library and stay awhile.
+If you’re ever near Simi Valley, make sure to visit the Ronald Reagan Presidential Library in Simi Valley and stay awhile.